 "For every single player on the team, it was down to this weekend," said Team USA head coach Krystin Porcella.
 "We felt like we made some good decisions [at tryouts] in August that it was that close down to the wire."

-The team includes three sets of high school teammates.
+The team includes two sets of high school teammates.
 Attacker Cortney Fortunato, the team's youngest player and a sophomore at Northport (N.Y.)
 High School, will reunite with Northport senior midfielder Shannon Gilroy for Team USA.
-Attacker Brigid Smith and defender Caileigh Sindall are both seniors for Good Counsel, just outside Washington, D.C., while seniors Mikaela Rix and Barbara Sullivan both play for Garden City (N.Y.)
-High School, which finished 21-0 last year and claimed its fifth straight state championship.
+Attacker Brigid Smith and defender Caileigh Sindall, meanwhile, are both seniors for Good Counsel just outside Washington, D.C.

 Attacker Covie Stanwick will continue a family legacy in the US Lacrosse national teams programs.
 Stanwick's older sisters Sheehan and Coco played for U.S. Elite and U19 teams, respectively.
 Coco was the captain of the 2003 U.S. U19 team that won a gold medal at the world championships in Towson, Md.
 Stanwick's older brother, Steele, made the 2008 U.S. U19 men's national team that won gold in Coquitlam, British Columbia, but could not participate due to injury.